5 Tips to Slash the Cost of Your Kids’ Pricey Extracurriculars

 There may be times where you simply have to say no to your kid’s request to enroll in another extracurricular activity.
 If you don’t have the funds and you’d have to charge expenses on a credit card, you should reevaluate things.

 Parents never want to put financial stress on their kids, but it’s OK to be up-front about the limitations of your budget.
 This might mean having your kids choose one sport to commit to rather than two, or asking if they prefer dance lessons over vacationing at the beach next summer.

 If you have teenagers, get them to contribute to their extracurricular expenses with money from babysitting, mowing lawns or a part-time job.
 Depending on the activity, you can challenge your child to turn their hobby into an entrepreneurial pursuit — like selling handmade bracelets at local festivals or giving piano lessons to younger kids.

 Not only will this help your teens afford the extracurriculars they want, you’ll also be teaching them a valuable lesson about personal finance that’ll hopefully carry on into adulthood.

-Nicole Dow is a senior writer at The Penny Hoarder.
-She’s a parent who’s always looking for ways to save money.
+Nicole Dow is a former senior writer at The Penny Hoarder.